cwdbutler/Quickpics/README.md

 Run these two together and TypeScript changes in /src automatically recompile and restart the server.

 ESLint currently not working as the typegraphql plugin doesn't support ESLint 8.0

+Testing is done by creating a new schema (identified by a randomly generated string) and connecting to the test database, before starting a test server.
+All data is wiped after each testing run.

 Running tests: